-LAA is a team of professionals that always seek new opportunities to challenge ourselves in order to remain on the leading-edge and always deliver the best value.
-On a daily basis, we strive to follow our mission which at the same time represents our core value that is “Learn.
+We are a team of professionals that always seek new opportunities to challenge ourselves in order to remain on the leading-edge and continuously deliver the best value.
+On a daily basis, we strive to follow our mission, which at the same time represents our core value, that is “Learn.
 Innovate.
 Share.”
 We aim to create value and reduce waste in everything we do.
 Our team consists of Lean Product Development, Design Thinking, Business Model Innovation and Lean Innovation experts and former practitioners, which gives us a distinguished advantage of the fused experience of industrial challenges and structured solution-finding.

 Professor Tucci is Dean of the College of Management of Technology at the École Polytechnique Fédérale de Lausanne (EPFL), where he holds the Chair in Corporate Strategy Innovation.
 He received the degrees of Ph.D. in Management from the Sloan School of Management, MIT.
 He joined EPFL in 2003 where he teaches courses in Technology and Innovation Management (TIM), Information Technology Strategy, and Design Thinking.
 His primary areas of interest are business models, open innovation, crowdsourcing, and dynamic capabilities.